wink-link/winklink-doc/docs/en/architecture.md

 In actual implementation, multiple oracles need to be aggregated to obtain more accurate results and filter out outliers.

-For example, the price aggregation feature retrieves information from multiple oracles and generates an average price or a median price.
+For example, the price aggregation feature retrieves information from multiple oracles and generates a median price.

-To learn more about the logic of price aggregation, please refer to: [AggregatorInterface](https://github.com/wink-link/winklink/blob/master/tvm-contracts/v1.0/TronUser.sol).
+To learn more about the logic of price aggregation, please refer to: [AggregatorInterface](https://github.com/wink-link/winklink/blob/master/tvm-contracts/v2.0/AggregatorInterface.sol).

+## Off-Chain Reporting
+Off-Chain Reporting (OCR) is a new method for aggregating data that promises to improve scalability, stability, and decentralization in the WINkLink network.

+With OCR, all nodes in the network interact through a peer-to-peer (P2P) network, with one node acting as the leader and the others as followers.
+The P2P network uses a lightweight consensus algorithm during communication.
+Each node reports its signed data observation back to the leader, who generates a consolidated report.
+If the transmission conditions are met, this report is broadcast onto the blockchain as a single aggregate transaction.
+This process leads to a single aggregate transaction, which greatly reduces gas consumption.

+The aggregated transaction contains a report that is signed by a quorum of oracles and includes all their observations.
+To maintain the trustlessness properties of WINkLink oracle networks, the report is validated on-chain and the quorum's signatures are verified on-chain.

+Currently, the Off-Chain Reporting model is still in its beta phase, and additional information will be made available once it has been stabilized.